phonopy/phonopy/_sources/setting-tags.md

 ### `FREQUENCY_CONVERSION_FACTOR`

-Unit conversion factor of frequency from input values to your favorite unit can be specified, but the use should be limited and it is recommended to use this tag to convert the frequency unit to THz in some exceptional case, for example, a special force calculator whose physical unit system is different from the default setting of phonopy is used.
-If the frequency unit is different from THz, though it works just for seeing results of frequencies, e.g., band structure or DOS, it doesn't work for derived values like thermal properties and mean square displacements.

-The default values for calculators are those to convert frequency units to THz.
+This tag should be used to convert the phonon frequency unit to THz because if the frequency unit is different from THz, derived values like thermal properties and mean square displacements are wrongly calculated.
+Normally this tag is unnecessary to be specified because the default value is chosen for each force calculator, i.e., the default values for calculators are prepared to convert the frequency unit to THz.
+If no calculator is chosen, the factor for VASP is used.
-The default conversion factors are shown at {ref}`frequency_default_value_interfaces`.
-These are determined following the physical unit systems of the calculators.
+The default conversion factors are listed at {ref}`frequency_default_value_interfaces`.
 How to calculated these conversion factors is explained at {ref}`physical_unit_conversion`.

 ## Displacement creation tags